LukasDb/6IMPOSE_Data/Readme.md

 Streamlined package of the 6IMPOSE data generation pipeline.
 Easier to install, use and to extend.

 ## Setup
-install this package with
+If you encouter problems with OpenEXR try: `conda install -c conda-forge openexr-python` install this package with
 `pip install -e .`